AlexNikDude/MemMoney/README.md

 - **Connection Pooling**: Database connections are managed properly
 - **Cleanup**: Proper resource cleanup on shutdown

-The bot provides a clean, maintainable codebase with all the features you need for personal spending tracking! 🎉
+The MemMoney bot provides a clean, maintainable codebase with all the features you need for personal spending tracking! 🎉